-Tournament Type Advances To Special Considerations League Tournament Qualifying Tournament Super Qualifying Tournament Regional Championship Tournament A Team is eligible to advance to the next Competition tier from the first League Tournament they attend.
+Tournament Type Advances To Special Considerations League Tournament Qualifying Tournament Super Qualifying Tournament Regional Championship Tournament A Team is eligible to advance to the next Competition tier from the League Tournament they attend.
 Teams can only compete in one league, and therefore only one League Tournament .
-Qualifying Tournament Super Qualifying Tournament Regional Championship Tournament A Team is eligible to advance to the next Competition tier from one of the first three qualifying or super-qualifying Tournaments they attend.
+Qualifying Tournament Super Qualifying Tournament Regional Championship Tournament A Team is eligible to advance to the next Competition tier from any one of the first three qualifying Tournaments they attend.
+A Team may participate in more than three Tournaments in the same Competition tier but are not eligible for consideration for advancement or awards at Tournaments beyond their third.
+Super Qualifying Tournament Regional Championship Tournament A Team is eligible to advance to the next Competition tier from one of the first three superqualifying Tournaments they attend.
 A Team may participate in more than three Tournaments in the same Competition tier but are not eligible for consideration for advancement or awards at Tournaments beyond their third.
 Regional Championship Tournament FIRST Tech Challenge World Championship Teams advance from a regional championship Tournament to one of the FIRST Tech Challenge world championships.